Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Tractable Reformulation of the DR-MPC Problem

 \begin{lemma} Let $(\mathcal Y,d_{\mathcal Y})$ be a Polish space, let $\bar{\mathbb Y}_t\in\mathcal P_{2p}(\mathcal Y)$, and let $\ell:\mathcal Y\to\mathbb R$ be Borel measurable with $\ell\in L^1(\bar{\mathbb Y}_t)$.
 Then

 where $\bar{\ell}_\gamma(\bar y) \coloneqq \sup_{y\in\mathcal Y} \left\{ \ell(y)-\gamma d_{\mathcal Y}(y,\bar y)^{2p} \right\}$. \end{lemma}

-We next specialize this dual representation to our setting.
-In this case, the inner supremum depends only on the distance between the nominal sample $\bar y$ and the collision set $\mathcal C$.
+We next specialize this dual representation to our setting, where the inner supremum depends only on the distance between the nominal sample $\bar y$ and the collision set $\mathcal C$.
 This observation yields an equivalent CVaR characterization of the DR-CC.
 Specifically, for a random variable $X \sim \mathbb{P}$ and risk level $\beta \in (0,1)$, the CVaR is defined as

 Intuitively, $\operatorname{CVaR}_\beta^\mathbb{P}(X)$ measures the expected value of $X$ in the worst $\beta$-fraction of outcomes, and thus provides a risk-sensitive measure that captures tail behavior beyond standard expectation~\cite{rockafellar2002conditional}.
 While CVaR is commonly used as a conservative outer approximation of chance constraints (e.g.,~\cite{zymler2013distributionally, xie2021distributionally}), the following result shows that, in our setting, it yields an exact reformulation of the DR-CC under the Wasserstein ambiguity set.